LTUC/amman-dotnet-401d2/Curriculum/Class04/Resources/Classes.md

 properties, methods, and general behavior.

 ## Nested Classes
-Nested classes are a posiblility. typically Nested classes are used to help restrict and scope classes.
+Nested classes are a possibility. typically Nested classes are used to help restrict and scope classes.
-Public nested classes are not recomended.
+Public nested classes are not recommended.
 You should only use them when declaring private nested classes.

 ### What is an Object?